Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 ## HTTP Server configuration: Apache+PHP or Node.js

-As per it is possible to use two server side backend flavours:
+It is possible to use two server side backend flavours:

 - **Apache+PHP (system wide service)**
 - **Node.js (user space service)**

-the only needed configuration has to be done inside the `clientside.js` file:
+The only needed configuration has to be done inside the `clientside.js` file:

      Set URL_PREFIX ='/' if you use the provided peasys_node.js server script, or set it '/functions.php' if you use Apache+PHP at server side.

+Above changes are automatically made when running the `tmp/uptade_peaudiosys.sh` intalling script.

-Last, the **HTTP port** needs to be configured under your Apache's `sites-available/` configuration, or inside the `peaudio_node.js` file, as appropriate, for instance:
+Last, the **HTTP port** needs to be configured under

-     NODEJS_PORT = 8080;
+- your Apache's `sites-available/` configuration,
+- or inside the `peaudio_node.js` file, as appropriate, for instance `NODEJS_PORT = 8080;`

 ## HTTP server launcher